-Getting Started With Decision Analyzer¶
+Getting Started with the Decision Analyzer Tool¶

 What is the Decision Analyzer Tool?¶

-The Decision Analyzer is a stand-alone tool designed to analyze Explainability Extract V2 datasets from Pega.
-Unlike V1 which only included arbitration stage data, V2 provides data from all stages in the decision funnel, enabling comprehensive analysis of the full decision-making process.
-Like the Health Check application, you will need to have Python and install pdstools, but you do not need to run a (data science) environment, and there is no need to create a script - it is all configured from a user-friendly interface.
+Like the ADM Health Check Tool, you will need to have Python and install pdstools, but you do not need to run a (data science) environment, and there is no need to create a script - it is all configured from a user-friendly interface.

 The Decision Analyzer provides: